Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] K batalionu byl přidělen „válečný doktor“, starý medik a buršák Welfer.
 Znal pít, rvát se a přitom měl medicinu v malíčku.
 Prodělal medicinské fakulty v různých universitních městech v Rakousko-Uhersku, i praxi v nejrozmanitějších nemocnicích, ale doktorát neskládal prostě z toho důvodu, že v závěti, kterou zanechal jeho strýc svým dědicům, bylo to, že se má vyplácet stud. mediciny Bedřichu Welferovi ročně stipendium do té doby, kdy obdrží Bedřich Welfer lékařský diplom.

-Koch was a captain (or major) who had died of cholera and was to be buried in Budapest together with Kadett Biegler (who the doctors thought would soon die).
+was a captain (or major) who had died of cholera and was to be buried in Budapest together with Kadett Biegler (whom the doctors thought would soon die).
 One of the doctors had earlier referred to Koch as a major.
-It is also mentioned that Koch has the same surname as the inventor of the cholera germ.
+It is also mentioned that Koch has the same surname as the discoverer of the cholera germ.

 Background

 In 1914 there were several officers named Koch in k.u.k.
-Heer, amongst them three captains and one major.
+Heer, among them three captains and one major.
 None of them served in Infanterieregiment Nr.
 91 or any of the other regiments from Bohemia.
-That said the dead officer in Budapest may obviously have been from other army unit.
+That said, the dead officer in Budapest may obviously have been from any army unit.

 Captain or major?